Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 Base Address

-• imx_isp0 in dtsi correspond to ISPPipeline_accel_0
+• imx_isp0 in .dtsi corresponds to ISPPipeline_accel_0

-• imx_csiss_1 in dtsi corresponds to mipi_csi2_rx_subsyst_0
+• imx_csiss_1 in .dtsi corresponds to mipi_csi2_rx_subsyst_0

-• imx_scalar_1 in dtsi corresponds to v_proc_ss_0
+• imx_scalar_1 in .dtsi corresponds to v_proc_ss_0

 • imx_fb_wr_csi corresponds to v_frmbuf_wr_0